 Is the sequence – Voice, Treaty, Truth – important?

-An obvious suggestion is to first tell the truth about Aboriginal experiences to then base a voice and treaty on this shared history.
+An obvious suggestion is to first tell the truth about First Nations experiences to then base a voice and treaty on this shared history.
 But some First Nations people disagree, reflecting their diversity of opinions.

 Official bodies representing First Nations voices experienced sudden deaths in the past.
 The Howard government terminated the Aboriginal and Torres Strait Islander Commission (ATSIC) after 15 years of operation in 2004, and a newly elected Liberal government in South Australia stopped the state’s treaty process in March 2018.